• Art magazine

 07 Technological innovations in jewelry production

-The introduction of new technologies changes the way in which jewelry is designed and manufactured.
-A typical example is 3D printing , which expands the creative possibilities by enabling the construction of complex and detailed forms that would be difficult or unavailable using conventional methods.
-Designers use this technology to produce organic and detailed jewelry, which is inspired by natural forms such as corals and cells.
+The introduction of new technologies is radically changing the way jewelry is designed and manufactured.
+A typical example is 3D printing , which expands creative possibilities by enabling the construction of more complex and detailed shapes that would be difficult or impossible to achieve using conventional methods.
+Designers are using this technology to create organic and detailed jewelry inspired by natural forms such as coral and cells.

 AUGMENDED REALITY (AR) revolutionizes the jewelry shopping experience by enabling buyers to digitally try on articles before buying.
 Tiffany & Co. has launched AR apps with which consumers can see what the jewelry on their hands or wrists would look like.